 #31 - Over 703 million people worldwide are projected to live in extreme poverty due to the COVID-19 pandemic2

 The pandemic has had a profound impact on people living in poverty.
 It pushed more people into hunger and unemployment.
-It will cause severe long-term impacts and historic reversal in poverty trends moving in the right direction.
+It will cause severe long-term impacts and a historic reversal in trends addressing poverty moving in the right direction.

-This is a grave threat for countries that are already hotspots for the poor.
+This is a grave threat to countries that are already hotspots for the poor.
 There will be an increase in such populated areas.